Keyboard shortcuts

 TODOs

-List of TODO/FIXME/HACK/XXX items found in code:
+List of TODO, Needs Fixing, Hack, and Placeholder items found in code:

 - TODO: handle expired JWT tokens (src/auth.rs:42)